openstack/openstack-manuals/doc/admin-guide-cloud/source/telemetry-troubleshooting-guide.rst

 Logging in Telemetry
 --------------------

-The Telemetry module has similar log settings as the other OpenStack services.
+The Telemetry service has similar log settings as the other OpenStack services.
 Multiple options are available to change the target of logging, the format of the log entries and the log levels.